 Cook It Yourself At Miss Korea BBQ

 They come marinaded in a seasoning of your choice, ready to be cooked to your liking on the grill at your table.
-This way of sharing is popular in Korea, and Amsterdam as it happens because everyone on the table can enjoy the same protein, but cooked exactly to their liking.
+This way of sharing is popular in Korea and Amsterdam because everyone at the table can enjoy the same protein but cooked exactly to their liking.

 As well as cook-it-yourself meat and fish, there are also a number of delicious appetizers to try.
-When people ask what food is Amsterdam known for, people will rarely say Korean seafood pancakes.
+When people ask what food Amsterdam is known for, people will rarely say Korean seafood pancakes.
 However, they would be wrong not to.
 The pancakes at Miss Korea BBQ are to die for.

 Tuck Into A Gourmet Burger at Burgermeester

-Alongside the burger of the month, there are some favorites that stay on the menu all year round.
+Alongside the burger of the month, some favorites stay on the menu all year round.
 The Bief Royal is a delicious and slightly unusual option.
-It combines a heritage-breed beef patty, with truffled egg, pancetta, and rich and creamy mayonnaise.
+It combines a heritage-breed beef patty with truffled egg, pancetta, and rich and creamy mayonnaise.

-If you’re traveling as a vegetarian then a burger restaurant might not seem like the natural choice.
-However, you’re remarkably well catered for at Burgermeester.
-The Manchego is a juicy burger made from sheep’s cheese and crisp Granny Smith apples.
+If you’re traveling as a vegetarian, then a burger restaurant might not seem like the natural choice.
+However, you’re remarkably well-catered for at Burgermeester.
+The Manchego is a juicy burger from sheep’s cheese and crisp Granny Smith apples.
 It’s served with a quince compote.

 Best Indonesian Food Amsterdam at Restaurant Jun

 The location of this restaurant is perfect for sightseeing as it’s an easy walk from the Anne Frank House and Vondelpark.
-Time your morning visit to end just in time for lunch and you’ll be in for a treat.
+Time your morning visit to end just in time for lunch, and you’ll be in for a treat.

-This dish involves marinating quail eggs in a hot, rich spicy broth of soy sauce and Indonesian spices, then skewering them and serving.
+This dish involves marinating quail eggs in a hot, rich, spicy broth of soy sauce and Indonesian spices, then skewering them and serving.
 Delicious!

 Traditional Dutch Food In Amsterdam

-Bitterballen At Literally Any Pub
+Bitterballen at Literally Any Pub

-Bitterballen are one of those seriously moreish things, so moreish that you’ll wonder how they haven’t made it back to your home country yet.
-They make the perfect snack to go with a beer or to soak up beer, or just to scoff on your way home.
+Bitterballen is one of those seriously moreish things, so moreish that you’ll wonder how they haven’t made it back to your home country yet.
+They make the perfect snack to go with a beer or soak up beer, or scoff on your way home.

-Poffertjes at Amsterdam Zoo
+Poffertjes at Royal Artis Zoo

 Brave Some Herring At Haring & Zo

-Herring is a favorite throughout a lot of Northern European countries and Holland is no exception.
-These slippery little silver fish are eaten here like America eats cookies, or the UK eats chips.
+Herring is a favorite throughout many Northern European countries, and Holland is no exception.
+These slippery little silverfish are eaten here like America eats cookies or the United Kingdom eats chips.

-For some people, just the smell of herring is enough to put them off, but it can help to think of it as a sort of ‘Dutch sushi’.

-If you feel like trying some then there’s a tiny little street food stand called Haring & Zo, that serves up perfectly pickled herring with gherkins, onions, and a slice of rye bread.
-Although it can be intimidating for some, it’s surprisingly delicious and a cheap lunch option too.
+For some people, just the smell of herring is enough to put them off, but it can help to think of it as a sort of ‘Dutch sushi.’
+If you feel like trying some, there’s a tiny street food stand called Haring & Zo that perfectly picks up herring with gherkins, onions, and a slice of rye bread.
+Although it can be intimidating for some, it’s surprisingly delicious and a cheap lunch option.

 Line Your Stomach At Moeders

-As you wait for your food you’ll notice that all of the walls are adorned with photographs of patrons’ mothers.
-If you’ve got a picture to hand, you can even add your own.
+As you wait for your food, you’ll notice that all the walls are adorned with photographs of patrons’ mothers.
+If you have a picture to hand, you can add your own.